 As of May 5, 2021, FCLF is no longer referring applicants to our PPP partners or accepting new inquiries through our Intake Form.
 The application period for PPP is scheduled to end on May 31, 2021.

-With the passage of the latest COVID-19 CARES Act legislation, the Small Business Administration (SBA) has re-opened the Payroll Protection Program (PPP) with funding for loans to nonprofits and small businesses that have been adversely affected by the COVID-19 pandemic.
+With the passage of the latest COVID-19 CARES Act legislation, the Small Business Administration (SBA) has re-opened the Payroll Protection Program (PPP) in January 2021, with funding for loans to nonprofits and small businesses that have been adversely affected by the COVID-19 pandemic.

 Florida Community Loan Fund (FCLF) is pleased to provide access to PPP loans to Florida nonprofit organizations and small businesses.